 The findmymobile.samsung.com also helps.
 All Samsung phones can be unlocked by the administrator remotely.
 All you need is entering the correct Samsung account or Google account.
 Well, if your Samsung phone is still not responding, you can use the following method to bypass Samsung factory reset code.

 Step 1Power off your phone.
 Hold and press Power and Volume Down buttons to get the Android bootloader menu.

 Step 2Press the Volume Down button to select Wipe data/factory reset.
 Then press the Power button.

 Step 3Press the Volume Down button until you select Yes.

 Step 4Press the Power button again.
 You can find that the Reboot System option is finally selected.

 Step 5Press Power to reboot Samsung and unlock it.
-Now you can factory reset Samsung phone without pin or anything else.
+Now you can factory reset Samsung tablet or phone without pin or anything else.